Translational symmetry

-In physics and mathematics, continuous translational symmetry is the invariance of a system of equations under any translation.
-Discrete translational symmetry is invariant under discrete translation.
+In physics and mathematics, continuous translational symmetry is the invariance of a system of equations under any translation (without rotation).
+Discrete translational symmetry is invariance under discrete translation.

-Analogously an operator A on functions is said to be translationally invariant with respect to a translation operator $T_\delta$ if the result after applying A doesn't change if the argument function is translated.
+Analogously, an operator A on functions is said to be translationally invariant with respect to a translation operator $T_\delta$ if the result after applying A doesn't change if the argument function is translated.